groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.crawlWebsite`<a id="groundxdocumentscrawlwebsite"></a>

 Upload the content of a publicly accessible website to a GroundX bucket.
 This is done by following links within a specified URL, recursively, up to a specified depth or number of pages.
+Interact with the \"Request Body\" below to explore the arguments of this function.
+Enter your GroundX API key to send a request directly from this web page.
+Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>